wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-5-multilingual.md

       2. **In Korean**
       3. **Show as a pie chart**

-      !!! info
-        If the generated pie chart still has English labels, try specifying again in your next prompt.
-E.g., enter: **Use Korean labels in the pie chart**

 Once the task is complete, the pie chart image will be saved in the **shared/files** subfolder.
 Review the visualization, and you'll see that the text is not rendered correctly.
 This is because the Code Interpreter doesn't have the necessary fonts to render non-Latin characters.

 ![The image shows korean pie chart without Korean text](media/sales_by_region_2022_pie_chart_korean.png){width=75%}